Het Loo Palace: History

-The palace then remained a summer-residence of the House of Orange-Nassau until the death of Queen Wilhelmina in 1962.
-In 1960 Queen Wilhelmina had declared that when she died the private estate surrounding the palace would go to the State.
-She did, however, request that it would be returned to her family if the Dutch were to abolish the monarchy.
-The former crown properties surrounding the palace became property of the Dutch State in 1962 when Wilhelmina died at Het Loo Palace.
+The palace remained a summer residence of the House of Orange-Nassau until the death of Queen Wilhelmina in 1962.
+In 1960, Queen Wilhelmina had declared that when she died, the private estate surrounding the palace would go to the Dutch state.
+She did, however, request that it should be returned to her family if the Dutch were to abolish the monarchy.
+The former crown properties surrounding the palace became property of the Dutch state in 1962, after Wilhelmina died at Het Loo.
 Her daughter, Queen Juliana, never lived there, but her younger daughter, Princess Margriet, lived in the right wing until 1975.

 The building was renovated between 1976 and 1982.
-Since 1984, the palace is a state museum open for the general public, showing interiors with original furniture, objects and paintings of the House of Orange-Nassau.
-It also houses a library devoted to the House of Orange-Nassau and the Museum van de Kanselarij der Nederlandse Orden (Museum of the Netherlands Orders of Knighthood's Chancellery) with books and other material concerning decorations and medals.
+Since 1984, the palace has been a state museum open to the general public, showing interiors with original furniture, objects and paintings of the House of Orange-Nassau.
+It also houses a library devoted to the House of Orange-Nassau and the Museum van de Kanselarij der Nederlandse Orden (Museum of the Netherlands Orders of Knighthood's Chancellery), with books and other material concerning decorations and medals.
 The building is a rijksmonument and is among the Top 100 Dutch heritage sites.